Zoran Luledzija

 Language is a complex system of communication that allows individuals to convey ideas, thoughts, and emotions through symbols, sounds, and gestures.
 It is an essential tool for human interaction, enabling people to collaborate, learn, and express themselves.
 Languages come in many forms, including spoken, written, and signed varieties.

 There are several thousand languages spoken worldwide, each with its own unique vocabulary, grammar, and pronunciation.
-Some well-known examples include English, Spanish, Mandarin, Hindi, Arabic, Chinese, French, German, and Japanese.
+Some well-known examples include English, Spanish, Hindi, Arabic, Chinese, French, German, and Japanese.
 These languages vary greatly in the number of speakers, geographic distribution, and historical development.

 What is locale?